About German Chamomile and Roman Chamomile

 Both of these chamomiles do have a wonderful calming effect on the central nervous system.
 When used in massage, it is a great home remedy for ‘the blues’, grumpiness, quarrelsomeness, over-stimulation and irrational moods.
 Thinking About Investing In Stocks? check the info from https://www.internetvibes.net/2021/03/01/thinking-about-investing-in-stocks-heres-what-you-should-not-do/.

 Both are also good to diffuse and can help with over-active minds, restlessness and occasional sleeplessness.
+Something that really improves you sleep is getting a new Snoozel Green mattress.
 And, either one can be used for a calming and relaxing bath, simply take a 1/2 cup of sea salt or Epsom salts, add several drops of Chamomile essential oil to the salt in a bowl, then pour the mixture under running bath water and soak for 20 minutes.

 You might remember from Beatrix Potter’s charming book the day that Peter Rabbit narrowly escaped a harrowing ordeal in Mr. McGregor’s garden.
 Once Peter Rabbit was safely home his mother gave him a cup of chamomile tea (Matricaria recutita) before putting him to bed.